 - Lacks premium brand image

-The Vauxhall Insignia Grand Sport targets the very best family cars on sale and in many ways it betters them.
+The Vauxhall Insignia targets the very best family cars on sale and in many ways it betters them.
 This alone should make it a hit for Vauxhall but it still faces lots of competition – and not just from its own class.

-Cars like the Insignia Grand Sport and the rival Ford Mondeo have fallen out of favour in recent years, with buyers instead opting for more upmarket models like the Audi A4, BMW 3 Series and Mercedes C-Class.
+Cars like the Insignia and the Mondeo have fallen out of favour in recent years, with buyers instead opting for more upmarket models like the Audi A4, BMW 3 Series and Mercedes C-Class.
 This has led sales of more mainstream large family cars to dwindle, with brands like Nissan, Renault and Citroen discontinuing their models in this segment altogether.
 Instead manufacturers have turned to crossovers and SUVs, with models like the Nissan Qashqai, Ford Kuga, SEAT Ateca and Skoda Karoq hoovering up customers.

 Approaching the Insignia, it’s immediately apparent that this is a big car.
 It’s only 4cm shorter than the latest BMW 5 Series from the class above, and is a similar width as well.
 It’s also a very low car; Vauxhall has dropped the driving position by three centimetres compared to the outgoing Insignia.